NJIT-Highlander-Racing-Electrical/ComfortSense/Research.md

+capacitive gives you pretty pressure map we are doing load cells- it think resitive but we measure voltage from load cell

 https://www.sparkfun.com/datasheets/Sensors/Pressure/fsrguide.pdf
 link to a guide on fsrs- they are expensive and can be finiky with retesting/calibration my other idea was too use some type of velostat and make a mat like